 Roy discussed the plan for landscape.

 a) Our HOA was cited by the City of Carrollton regarding tree trimming.
 The trees are considered an asset and maintenance of the trees can be included as a reserve expense.
-There are no other big asset project planned for this year unless we have to replace trees, bushes and other landscape due to the winter storm.
+There are no other big asset projects planned for this year unless we have to replace trees, bushes and other landscape due to the winter storm.
 Sunset Landscape will review the landscape bushes and trees for damage.

 b) The mistletoe was removed from all community trees as part of the tree trimming and maintenance.
 There are still some homes with mistletoe in their trees.